marioiordanov/foundry-full-course-f23/README.md

 <p align="right">(<a href="#table-of-contents">back to top</a>) ⬆️</p>

-# Lesson 5: AI Prompting, Asking Questions, and Getting Help
+# :white_check_mark: Lesson 5: AI Prompting, Asking Questions, and Getting Help

 DO NOT SKIP THIS!!